xksteven/xksteven.github.io/resources/resume.md

 ###### Autobon AI
 *Head of AI* **August 2019 to September 2020**
-    Developed the AI/ML infrastructure at Autobon, which involves designing data ingestion into Amazon AWS, constructing labeling tasks, and quality assurance over the labeled data.
+    Led development of the AI/ML infrastructure at Autobon, designing data ingestion into Amazon AWS, constructing labeling tasks, and quality assurance over the labeled data.
     <!-- **aws** -->

 ###### Google Brain